VoronDesign/Voron-Hardware/Klipper_Expander/Documentation/Setup_and_Flashing_Guide.md

 	<img src="../Images/Menuconfig_Optional_Options.png" width="1000">

+    - Note these options will work for most generic use cases (heaters, thermistors, fans).
+You may need other options for special cases.
+See Build Options section below for additional discussion.
 	- Hit `Q` to Exit and Save

 8) Run `make clean` to clean up the make environment.